How to use : The Business Model Canvas explained in 7 steps

 Use it like an idea amassing board to collect and innovate new ideas for your business.

-Today a continuous Innovation is an essential part of any modern organizations, That is why a popular author Eric Ries has written his book "The Lean Startup" on "How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses"
+Today a continuous Innovation is an essential part of any modern organization, That is why a popular author Eric Ries has written his book "The Lean Startup" on "How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses"

 BMC helps to understand the underlying business opportunity to the investors, It can be easy for them to make an investment choice.